Sunday, January 8, 2017

 Saturday the 7th started off as a pretty calm day.
-Michael slept in late and I played some video games.
+M slept in late and I played some video games.
 As the day went on, we decided to go on another bike ride!
-We'd wanted to go Friday, but Michael's work kept him later than expected and it would have interfered with my plans.
+We'd wanted to go Friday, but M's work kept him later than expected and it would have interfered with my plans.

 I was so tired I decided to go to bed around 8.
 I was up for a little around midnight, chitchatting with people on Facebook, but I only vaguely remember it as I was still dead tired.
 I woke up today at 9:30!
 Holy moly!
 I think I was really, really tired.

 I hope this post wasn't too long and rambly.
 Most of it was typed after my very long night of rest so while I feel rested, I'm also very groggy.
 It's a good kind of groggy, though. :)

 How are your New Year's resolutions going?
 Do you like having resolutions, or do you think it's silly?
 Tell me all about it! :)